paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 Note: The tool ecmccfg/utils/PDO_read can also be used for reading the diagnostics.

 #### under voltage

-Under voltage could be that the drive voltage setting is 48V but the drive is only powered with 24V.
+Use a multimeter to verify that the voltage level corresponds to voltage levels described in the electrical drawings.
+If the voltage is correct, then the under voltage alarm could be related to worng setting of nominal drive voltage setting (48V but the drive is powered with 24V).

-The nominal voltage setting can be changed by the U_NOM_MV macro when applying the component (ecmccomp).
+The nominal drive voltage setting can be changed by the U_NOM_MV macro when applying the component (ecmccomp).

 Example: Set nominal voltage to 24V
 ```
 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd,       "HW_DESC=EL7041-0052"
 ${SCRIPTEXEC} ${ecmccomp_DIR}applyComponent.cmd "COMP=Motor-Generic-2Phase-Stepper,  MACROS='I_MAX_MA=1000, I_STDBY_MA=500, U_NOM_MV=24000, R_COIL_MOHM=1230'"
 ```

+{{% notice info %}}
+For the EL703x drives the nominal voltage must be set to 24V (ecmccomp handles this automatically).
+{{% /notice %}}

 #### over voltage

-Over voltage could be that the drive voltage setting is 24V but the drive is powered with 48V.
+Use a multimeter to verify that the voltage level corresponds to voltage levels described in the electrical drawings.
+If the voltage is correct, then the over voltage alarm could be related to worng setting of nominal drive voltage setting (24V but the drive is powered with 48V).

-The nominal voltage setting can be changed by the U_NOM_MV macro when applying the component (ecmccomp).
+The nominal drive voltage setting can be changed by the U_NOM_MV macro when applying the component (ecmccomp).

 Example: Set nominal voltage to 48V
 ```
 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd,       "HW_DESC=EL7041-0052"
 ${SCRIPTEXEC} ${ecmccomp_DIR}applyComponent.cmd "COMP=Motor-Generic-2Phase-Stepper,  MACROS='I_MAX_MA=1000, I_STDBY_MA=500, U_NOM_MV=48000, R_COIL_MOHM=1230'"
 ```

 {{% notice info %}}